-- 1. Open the Web Platform Installer and click Applications. - Select WordPress, click Add, and then click Install. - On the Prerequisites page, select MySQL for the database to use.
-Enter the desired administrator password for your MySQL database in the Password and Re-type Password boxes, and then click Continue. - 4.
-Click I Accept for the list of third-party application software, Microsoft products, and components.
+- 1. Open the Web Platform Installer and click Applications. - 2.
+Select WordPress, click Add, and then click Install. - 3.
+On the Prerequisites page, select MySQL for the database to use.
+Enter the desired administrator password for your MySQL database in the Password and Re-type Password boxes, and then click Continue.